Forking out thousands for waking watch? STOP!

 Each apartment should have its own smoke detectors fitted; usually these will be mains connected and if set off, it will sound in the apartment directly affected but nowhere else.

 However, if you’re in a 20+ storey apartment building with a fire started on level 7, slowly working its way up – you want to be able to alert those above and below.
-With Step 2 implemented, this’ll mean heat detectors are installed within each apartment which are connected to the main communal fire alarm.
+With the fire alarm we’d install, this’ll mean heat detectors are installed in each apartment (within each room which faces the outside), which are connected to the main communal fire alarm.

 But what if I’ve just burnt my bacon sarnie?
 Aren’t you going to have the problem of evacuating a whole people for no reason?

-Simply, no. The heat detector will not be set off by smoke so false alarms like burning a bacon sarnie won’t result in an alarm.
+Simply, no. Remember what we said further up about no false alarms?
+The heat detector will not be set off by smoke so false alarms like burning a bacon sarnie won’t result in an alarm.
 Heat detectors are meticulously designed to respond when its in-built thermistor goes beyond 58°C (or another pre-set temperature).
 Once that happens, the sounders within the communal areas on each level will omit 100dB of sound, which is reduced to approximately 70-80dB from inside the apartments (taking into account that fire doors reduce the sound by around 20-30dB) – but don’t worry, that’s definitely still loud enough!

 The building’s passive fire protection needed vast improvement.
 The walls surrounding apartment doors were fireproofed.
 The doors themselves were fireproofed (fire doors can last anywhere from 30 minutes to 3 hours, depending on their design).